 Get Kids Involved

 The best place to start is to get your child involved.
+Have a discussion with your kids to see how they feel about the opportunity.
 Depending on the age of your kids, you could even put them in charge of making their own lunches.
-Not only do you know that they’ll pack something they will eat, being in charge of packing lunch will teach them responsibility.
+Not only do you know that they’ll pack something they will eat, but being in charge of packing lunch will teach them responsibility.

 Younger children can help.
 Even your kindergartener can wash grapes and put them into a container, or pick a snack for his lunch box.
 This alone will help make sure they eat what they’ve packed.
 After all, it’s the lunch they made.
 Along the way, you’re teaching them independence and important life skills.